Roberta Alenius

 Roberta Runa Enrica Alenius (born 29 July 1978) is a Swedish politician who served as Press Secretary and as Chief Communications Officer, at the Prime Minister's Office, during the premiership of former Prime Minister Fredrik Reinfeldt from 2006 to 2014.

-Alenius was born in Stockholm, Sweden.
-Her father is Italian.
-Prior to entering the Prime Minister's Office, Alenius worked as an administrator to the Moderate Party in the European Parliament and as a tax advisor at Ernst & Young.
+Alenius was born in Stockholm, Sweden, to an Italian father.
+Prior to joining the Prime Minister's Office, Alenius worked as an administrator to the Moderate Party in the European Parliament and as a tax advisor at Ernst & Young.

-On 23 February 2015, Alenius and Fredrik Reinfeldt confirmed they were in a relationship.
+On 23 February 2015, Alenius and Reinfeldt confirmed they were in a relationship.
 On 14 January 2017, Alenius confirmed they were expecting Reinfeldt's fourth and her first child.